rseichter/postqf/README.md

 To facilitate the use of Unix-like [pipelines](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29), PostQF usually reads from _stdin_ and writes to _stdout_.
-Using command line arguments, you can override this behaviour and define one or more input files and/or an output Depending on the context, a horizontal dash `-` represents either _stdin_ or _stdout_.
+Using command line arguments, you can override this behaviour and define one or more input files and/or an output file.
+Depending on the context, a horizontal dash `-` represents either _stdin_ or _stdout_.
 See the command line usage description below.

 ## Filters